samsungsamiio/samsungsami.io/source/sami/demos-tools/api-console.md

 - Paste your user ID into the required field and click "Try It!"
 - Your devices will be listed in the response body.
 	- The device ID for each device is `id`.
 	- The device type ID is `dtid`.
-For another way to locate a device type ID, see below.
+For other ways to locate a device type ID, see the next section.
 ![API Console](/images/docs/sami/demos-tools/apiConsoleGetUserDevices.png)